alexmanne/School_projects/README.md

 # School_projects

-This repository is made to showcase certain school projects I have completed in my respective programming classes.
+This repository is made to showcase certain school projects I have completed in my respective classes.

-How to use this repository:
-- Each directory contains a code file and its corresponding files
-- Explore the projects I have done in class by clicking on each directory
-- Enjoy!
+Contents:

+BST
+- This is a set of instructions that teach and demonstrate the algorithms involved in creating a BST
+- There is also the code implementation of a BST as a Python Class.

+Wordle
+- The game, Wordle, coded in Python in a user friendly interface.
+- Meant to be played within the terminal